 Things to remember:

-- Know what sorts of rewards you want to use throughout the year (search Pinterest, websites or ask colleagues what they use) – check
+- Know what sorts of rewards you want to use throughout the year (search Pinterest, websites, or ask colleagues what they use)

-- Find the resources you will use – twinkl has some free printable sticker charts that I’ve used in the past
+- Find the classroom management resources you will use – twinkl has some free printable sticker charts that I’ve used in the past

 - Prepare resources preferably before the school year starts or before the term of implementation

-- Purchase small prizes to add to a ‘prize box’ – use a variety of interesting little things – I find stationary does well (highlighters, fancy erasers, whiteboard markers, special pencils, etc), also provide little nic-nack items that suit both boys and girls.
-These can be purchased these from Dollar shops
+- Purchase small prizes to add to a ‘treasure box’ – use a variety of interesting little things – I find stationery does well (highlighters, fancy erasers, whiteboard markers, special pencils, etc), also provide little knick-knack items that suit both boys and girls.
+These can be purchased from Dollar shops

 - Teach goal-setting to your students – this works well in tandem with your rewards program and gives students a clear focus on what they want to achieve